Group knowledge and individual introspection: Knowledge revision

+We know from Subsection \ref{subsec:Duality} that we can use equation \eqref{eq:ReprMSZ} to find the relation representing a given knowledge operator.
+The proposition above goes one step further and shows that the representation of $(K_1, \dots, K_n)^{\theta}$ can be written as a transformation of the possibility relations $\left(P_{1}, \dots, P_{n}\right)$ that represent $(K_1, \dots, K_n)$.

-Besides its theoretical interest, the proposition above has ``practical'' relevance in the sense that it is often easier to compute revised knowledge by possibility relations than by revision operators.
+Proposition \ref{Prop:Representation} has ``practical'' relevance in the sense that it is often easier to compute revised knowledge through possibility relations than through revision operators.
+For instance, suppose we want to calculate $(\cup_{i} K_i)^{\bm{+}\mathbf{d}}$.
+A direct calculation consists in applying the positive introspection operator and then the distributive closure to $\cup_{i} K_i$.
+This is typically straightforward yet laborious.
+Alternatively, we can take an indirect route by computing the left $n$-ary trace $T_{\mathbf{P}}$ and then using equation \eqref{eq:ReprKbyP} to form $(\cup_{i} K_i)^{\bm{+}\mathbf{d}}$.
+The indirect route is often faster than the direct one.
 A case in point is the example in Subsection \ref{subsec:Example}.